mudo007/WalletDA/README.md

 At the end of this stage, this app will be alwyas on a deliverable state

 ## 3 - TODO Implement the "/balance" endpoint
 This very first endpoint will require the database creation, the web API project structure, and a more sophisticated test.
 The database would be populated with 3 account hoders, each with some random balance data on it.
+Add Swagger to it!

 ## 4 - TODO create the CD pipeline, creating a docker image, pushing to a private container registry, and then publishing to a container app service on azure.
 At the end of this stage, te app will be always "live" after new changes are pushed into "dev".